stanislaspiron/freeradius-k8s/README.md

 - radiusd.conf : contains the radius configuration. this file was edited to stdout to see authentication logs with *kubectl logs* command
 - authorize : contains usernames, passwords and attributes for each users

+All other configuration files are inherited from docker image, including EAP certificates and trusted CA.

 ## Requirements
 This deployment requires following configuration:
 - kubernetes cluster.
 This was tested in [Microk8s](https://github.com/stanislaspiron/microk8s_awx/blob/main/microk8s/microk8s_install.md)